Kargil district: Geography

 The pre-2024 Kargil district lies between the crest of the Great Himalaya Range and the Indus River of Ladakh.
 It consists of two river valleys: the Suru River and its tributaries in the north, and the Zanskar River and its tributaries in the south.
-The Penzi La pass separates the two.
+The Pensi La pass separates the two.
 The Suru flows north into Baltistan and joins the Indus River near Marol.
 The Zanskar River flows east and debouches into the Indus River in Leh district near a location called "Sangam".

 The Suru River has two significant tributaries: Wakha Rong, (Note: Alternatively, Wakha Chu, Wakka Chu or Wakkha Chu) which flows northwest from Namika La to join the Suru River near Kargil, and the Dras River, which originates near the Zoji La pass and joins the Suru River a short distance north of Kargil.
 (Note: Technically, the Suru River is considered a tributary of the Dras River since the latter comes with a greater volume.
 But the combined river flows north essentially through the channel of the Suru River.)
-Wakha Rong, also called the "Purik river", contains the main travel route between Kargil and Leh, and lent its name to the Kargil region itself as "Purig".
+Wakha Rong, also called the "Purik River", contains the main travel route between Kargil and Leh, and lent its name to the Kargil region itself as "Purig".
 The Dras River valley has historically been a subdivision called Drass.

-Zanskar was a traditional Buddhist kingdom formed in the 10th century, which became subject to the Ladakhi kings.
+Zanskar was a traditionally Buddhist kingdom formed in the 10th century, which became subject to the Ladakhi kings.

 Per the 2011 census, the Kargil tehsil, which includes the Drass and Wakha Rong valleys, contains 61% of the population of the district.
 The Sankoo tehsil, representing the upper Suru valley, contains 10% of the population and the Zanskar tehsil contains 29% of the population.

-Vulnerability of natural disasters
+Vulnerability to natural disasters

 The Kargil district is particularly vulnerable to landslides, cloudbursts, and flash floods.
 The main highways connecting Kargil with adjacent regions (NH-1D and NH-301) are prone to landslides.
 Recurring flash floods were observed in the surroundings of the Kargil town in 2006, 2010, 2013, 2014, 2016 and 2018.
 These flash floods caused massive damages to roads, buildings, and agricultural area.